Article by: Valerie Patton

-Starting your own skincare line from home *can* be profitable, but how quickly profitable is where it gets sticky.
+While starting your own skincare line from home *can* be profitable, how quickly it becomes profitable is where it gets sticky.
 If you are a small shop starting out, it is unlikely that you are going to get your products into major retail stores or even mid sized local stores.
-Your best bet is to begin online where you can build some sales data which you can then take to your local markets to convince them to carry your product.
-If you take the online route, your key start-up costs will be in three primary areas including product development, marketing, and business expenses.
+Your best bet is to begin online where you can build some sales data and get some customers.
+You can then use this information to take to your local markets when you try to convince them to carry your product.
+The more places you can have your product on sale, the more likely you will be successful.

 When people think of starting their own cosmetic line, the product development costs are what they generally think about.
 Basically, these costs include anything related to creating your product such as raw material costs, packaging, and labeling.
 It also includes the cost of production activities such as mixing the materials together and filling them into the packaging.

 But you can’t just make a few bottles at a time as you’ll have to buy minimum quantities of the raw materials and bottles.
 To get the costs to $2 – $3 per unit you are going to have to make a minimum of 500 — 1000 units.
 If you make less your costs will go up significantly.

 To get your products made you typically will work with a contract manufacturer who produces products based on your formula or requested formula characteristics.
 If you don’t want to invest in a lot of expensive manufacturing equipment (mixers, raw materials, filling equipment) then it is best to work with a contract manufacturer to make your products.
 If you are producing the products in your own home, your raw materials may be much higher so the cost per unit will ultimately be higher too.

 Of course, you’ll also have to pay someone to make your product labels and this can vary in cost from $500 to $2000.
 It’s best to work with someone who has previously made cosmetic labels because they will know all the proper information to include on the front and back labels.